maniche04/manualcanias/docs/humanresource/hcmt54/index.rst

 Overview
 ---------
-HCMT54 is the module that is related to the management of biometric data for staffs.
+HCMT54 is the module that is related to the management of attendance data for staffs.

 .. note:: The documentation for this module is currently incomplete.